-A cash tax refund anticipation loan, however, is an entirely different story.
-A refund anticipation loan, also known as an RAL, is a way for a tax filer to get his refund immediately.
-The tax preparation company walks the consumer through filing their taxes, determines the amount of the refund, and then offers to give the refund cash to the individual on the spot — minus a few fees.
-In return, the company gets to keep the customer’s refund when it is issued by the Internal Revenue Service.
+A cash tax refund anticipation loan, also known as a RAL, is a way for a tax filer to get their refund immediately.
+The tax preparation company prepares the consumer’s tax return, calculates their tax refund, and offers cash to the individual on the spot — minus a few fees.
+In return, the company keeps the customer’s refund when the Internal Revenue Service (IRS) issues it.

 Who Gets Refund Anticipation Loans?

 - Cash Flow Issues.
-Because people in low income brackets often have cash flow problems, they view their tax refund as a golden opportunity to address that issue for a month or two.
+Because people in low-income brackets often have cash flow problems, a tax refund can be an opportunity to address that issue for a month or two.

 - No Checking Account.
-The fastest way to get an IRS tax refund is via direct deposit, but approximately a quarter of Americans (mostly lower income families) do not have checking accounts.
-The refund anticipation loan allows them to get their cash in a matter of days, while it might take more than a month to receive a paper check.
+The fastest way to get an IRS tax refund is via direct deposit.
+But according to the FDIC, more than 7 million U.S. households are unbanked, meaning they don’t have a checking account.
+A refund anticipation loan allows them to get their cash in a matter of days, while it typically takes six to eight weeks to receive a paper check from the IRS.

 How Do RALs Work?